IMIMFUL-LabWHO/MiCoV/README.md

 ---

-# Important assumptions
+## Important assumptions

 The current implementation assumes that:

 1. sequencing data consist of Oxford Nanopore reads
 2. input reads are gzip-compressed FASTQ files
 3. FASTQ files follow the `<sample>.fastq.gz` naming convention
-4. barcode files have been appropriately renamed before running MiCov
+4. ONT barcode FASTQ files have been appropriately renamed before running MiCov
 5. sample identifiers do not contain additional periods
 6. the appropriate reference basename includes the amplicon length
 7. matching FASTA, GFF3, and primer BED files are available for the selected reference
-8. the three reference files use the same basename
+8. all three reference files use the same basename
 9. the `reference/` directory is located directly inside the working directory
-10. the script is executed using Bash
+10. `micov.sh` is executed using Bash
-11. required bioinformatics software is available through the MiCov Singularity container
+11. the required bioinformatics software is available through the MiCov Singularity container
 12. pipeline quality thresholds are reviewed and adjusted when appropriate for the ONT sequencing run
 13. sufficient CPU, memory, and disk space are available for mapping and intermediate files